Berg0162/Simcline-V2/README.md

 # Man-In-The-Middle (MITM) software pattern<br>
 <img src= "./images/FTMS_MITM.jpg" align="left" width="1000" height="500" alt="Man in the Middle"><br>
 <b>Man-In-The-Middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.
-We have applied the very principle: the Simcline is strategicly positioned in between the BLE communication of the Bluetooth Smart FTMS Trainer and the training App (like Zwift) running on the PC/Laptop, all communication traffic can be inspected in that MITM position, when it is passed on from one to the other, in both directions.
-When Zwift sends resistance information (like the road inclination) to the Bluetooth Smart FTMS trainer, this information can be intercepted and applied to determine the up/down positioning of the Simcline. <br>
+We have applied the very principle: the Simcline is strategicly positioned in between the BLE communication of the Bluetooth Smart Trainer and the training App (like Zwift) running on the PC/Laptop, all communication traffic can be inspected in that MITM position, when it is passed on from one to the other, in both directions.
+When Zwift sends resistance information (like the road inclination) to the Bluetooth Smart trainer, this information can be intercepted and applied to determine the up/down positioning of the Simcline. <br>

 # How to start?<br>
 + Install the [Arduino IDE 2](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.